Los Angeles, California Healthcare Fraud Defense Attorneys

 (Meeting location by appointment only)

-Allegations of health care fraud can have devastating consequences.
+Allegations of healthcare fraud can have devastating consequences.
 As a physician, pharmacist, clinician, facility operator, or company executive in Los Angeles, being accused of over-billing Medicare, Medicaid, Tricare, or the Department of Labor (DOL) can ruin your reputation; it can also do so much more.
-Providers who are charged with civil health care fraud can face crippling financial penalties, loss of program eligibility, loss of professional licensure, and loss of DEA registration.
-Those charged with criminal health care fraud can face these consequences plus long-term federal imprisonment.
+Getting the right defense team with our Los Angeles Healthcare Fraud Lawyers is crucial to your case.
+Providers who are charged with civil healthcare fraud can face crippling financial penalties, loss of program eligibility, loss of professional licensure, and loss of DEA registration.
+Those charged with criminal healthcare fraud can face these consequences plus long-term federal imprisonment.

 - Submitting incorrect billing codes (including “upcoding,” or billing for services at a higher rate than the one prescribed)